Randall Cobb Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Cobb has averaged 58 receiving yards per game over his seven career matchups against the Bears, 21.5 more than his over/under in Sunday's game.
+- Cobb's 58 receiving yards per game in his seven career matchups against the Bears are 21.5 more than his over/under for Sunday's game.

-- Cobb, in seven matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In seven matchups with the Bears, Cobb has had a TD catch three times, but not more than one in a single contest.

 - Note: Cobb's stats vs. Bears date back to 2016.

-- The 255.8 yards per game the Bears are allowing through the air makes them the NFL's 12th-ranked pass defense.
+- The 255.8 passing yards the Bears give up per game makes them the NFL's 12th-ranked pass defense this season.

-- The Bears have given up eight passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.
+- The Bears have surrendered eight touchdowns through the air (1.6 per game).
+They are 14th in the NFL in that category.

 Recent Performances